aaaventura/code-assignment-11/README.md

 - Double check the version of Node.js with: ```node -v``` The application uses the Node.js version 18.17.0.

-    To switch versions use: `nvm use 18`
+    To switch versions, use: `nvm use 18`

 - If Docker says the port is in use, use `bash docker ps` to display all currently running containers.
 Then use `docker stop <container_using_7775>`